allisnulll/keyboard/README.md

     _    _    _    _              _              _    _    _    _    _    _
                                                                 _    _    _
 ```
-A mask into the opposite layout for those six keys on the right side of the keyboard.
-Most useful when using **Vim Motions** while using the **Graphite** layout.
+A mask into the opposite layout for those six keys on the right side of the keyboard commonly used for **Vim Motions**.
+This removes a major downsides to using alternate keyboard layouts.
 - If *graphite* then `hjkl;'`
 - If *qwerty* then `yhaei;`